 “It’s hard to criticize anything Marvel is doing when the studio is so incredibly successful.
 I can’t even argue that making death more real would make the films better or more popular.
 But each film leaves me wishing for greater dramatic consequences.
 In drama—yeah, even comic-book movies—death should at least mean something, right?”

-"Marilyn Burns, Star of Original Texas Chainsaw Massacre, is dead at 64."
-By Jason Hughes, for The Hollywood Reporter.
+"Marilyn Burns, Star of Original Texas Chainsaw Massacre, is dead at 64

 "Pre-Industrial Workers Had a Shorter Workweek Than Today.”
 Just so you know.
 An excerpt from The Overworked American: The Unexpected Decline of Leisure, by Juliat B. Schor.
 For more, visit CSAIL, MIT's Computer Science and Artificial Intelligence Laboratory.